Debian-Community/Code-of-Conduct/README.md

 * 7.2 **Political, Racial, or Religious Discussion:** These topics can be highly divisive and they should not be posted in the server at all times, especially topics that can become extensive or disruptive.
 Racial, religious & political discussion is strictly prohibited.
 * 7.3 **Cross-Community Drama:** We are not the place to air grievances or discuss drama from other communities.
 Please keep discussions focused on our own community and shared interests.
 * 7.4 **Misinformation**: Deliberate, excessive or disruptive discussion or sharing of misinformation in the face of clarifying evidence to the contrary can result in disciplinary action up to and including removal from the server.
+* 7.5 **Piracy**: You may not provide sources to any and all pirated media of any kind.
+This also applies to the Fluxer instance.
 ---

 ### 8. Maintain a Positive Attitude

 Repeated or excessive negativity is not tolerated.
 We encourage constructive feedback and healthy debate, but a persistent negative attitude can harm the community's welcoming nature.
 This rule is enforced at the discretion of the moderation team.
+Criticize the argument, and do not make personal attacks, or use excessive pings to harass users.

 ---